Electric Scooter Buying Guide [11 Critical Tips To Avoid Overpaying And Making A Wrong Choice]

 All things being equal, scooters with suspension are better than ones without it.
 The suspension will make a big difference in the comfort of the ride.

-However, suspension usually comes in somewhat specialized scooters, or ones that have some other design decision requiring them.
+Suspension usually comes in somewhat specialized scooters or ones that have some other design decision requiring them.

 Deck size